modalsoul0226/CheatBook/网络/uoft/open2.md

 **Rashoman (1950)**
 - Orchestral music by Fumio Hayasaka; score is reminiscent of Ravel's **Bolero**.
 - Score contributes to the drama of each witness's testimony, except for the last testimony by an impartial witness, which is not accompanied.
-- Wife's account is most reminiscent of Ravel's Bolero: dance-like quality, 3/4 time, similar orchestration to the Bolero.
+- **Wife**'s account is most reminiscent of Ravel's Bolero: **dance-like quality, 3/4 time, similar orchestration to the Bolero**.
-- The samurai's account is made otherworldly by prominent use of reed instruments, percussion, and brass.
+- The **samurai**'s account is made otherworldly by prominent use of **reed instruments, percussion, and brass**.
 Not as richly orchestrated as the wife's account.
 Strings are reserved for dramatic effect.
 <br/>

 ---
 **Original Soundtrack to Ip Man (2008)**
 - Original score by Kenji Kawai.
 - Traditional Chinese instruments in the Ip Man OST:
-  - **Erhu**: a bowed lute with two strings; constructed with a wooden neck that meets a hexagonal body covered with snakeskin.
+  - **Erhu**: a bowed lute with **two strings**; constructed with a wooden neck that meets a hexagonal body covered with snakeskin.
 The two strings are often tuned to A and D.
-  - **Guzheng**: a long, plucked aither with an arched top; associated with 5 solo styles of playing as well as regional folk music;
+  - **Guzheng**: a long, plucked aither with an arched top; associated with 5 solo styles of playing as well as regional **folk** music;
     - Tuned to an anhemitonic pentatonic scale with 16 or 21 strings.
     - Anhemitonic pentatonic: a five-tone scale without semitones.
 <br/>